The Epic History of Werewolves

 3. If lycanthropy is transmitted by a bite, a victim faces the threat of ongoing, perpetually terrifying transformations should they survive the encounter.

 Being bitten isn't the only way to become a werewolf, though.
-Next, we'll take a look at other methods used to transform from a human into a wolf.
+Next, we'll take a look at other methods used to transform from a human being into a wolf.

 Advertisement